AlbertgitC/happy-cellar/README.md

 A prototype wine cellar centrol control that may expand into smart home system.

 ## Centrol Control
-* A local display panel with control options for monitoring and controlling wine cellar's conditions, it may also incorporate incoming bonus features.
+* A remote display and touch panel with control options for monitoring and controlling wine cellar's conditions, it may also incorporate incoming bonus features.
 * Local display panel with touch input, internet(WiFi) compatibility.
 * Accessible  with mobile app.
 * Data base solution.